Marie Tussaud: French Revolution

 On 12 July 1789, wax heads of Jacques Necker and the duc d'Orléans made by Curtius were carried in a protest march two days before the attack on the Bastille.

 Tussaud was perceived as a royal sympathiser; in the Reign of Terror she was arrested, along with Joséphine de Beauharnais, and her head was shaved in preparation for her execution by guillotine.
 She said she was released thanks to Collot d'Herbois' support for Curtius and his household.
-Tussaud said she was then employed to make death masks and whole body casts of the revolution's famous victims, including Louis XVI, Marie Antoinette, Princesse de Lamballe, Marat, and Robespierre.
+Tussaud said she then was employed to make death masks and whole body casts of the revolution's famous victims, including Louis XVI, Marie Antoinette, Princesse de Lamballe, Jean-Paul Marat, and Maximilien Robespierre.

 When Curtius died in 1794, he left his collection of wax works to Tussaud.
 In 1795, she married François Tussaud, a civil engineer.
 The couple had three children: a daughter who died after birth and two sons, Joseph and François.

 Great Britain

 In 1802, after the Treaty of Amiens, Tussaud went to London with her son Joseph, then four years old, to present her collection of portraits.
 She had accepted an invitation from Paul Philidor, a magic lantern and phantasmagoria pioneer, to exhibit her work alongside his show at the Lyceum Theatre.
 She did not fare particularly well financially, and left for Edinburgh in 1803.

 As a result of the Napoleonic Wars, Tussaud was unable to return to France so she travelled with her collection throughout the British Isles.
-In 1822, she reunited with her other son, François, who joined her in the family business.
+In 1822, she reunited with her son François, who joined her in the family business.
 Her husband remained in France and the two never saw each other again.
-In November, 1825 her touring exhibition was in the Wisbech Georgian theatre (now the Angles Theatre), having already been at Yarmouth, Norwich, King's Lynn and Bury St Edmunds.
+In November 1825, her touring exhibition was in the Wisbech Georgian theatre (now the Angles Theatre), having already been at Yarmouth, Norwich, King's Lynn and Bury St Edmunds.
 Entrance was 1s.
 In 1835, after 33 years touring Britain, she established her first permanent exhibition in Baker Street, on the upper floor of the "Baker Street Bazaar".
 In 1838, she wrote her memoirs.
 In 1842, she made a self-portrait which is now on display at the entrance of her museum.
 Some of the sculptures done by Tussaud herself still exist.

 She died in her sleep in London on 16 April 1850 at the age of 88.
 There is a memorial tablet to Madame Marie Tussaud on the right side of the nave of St. Mary's Roman Catholic Church, Cadogan Street, London.